 If you’re pre-menopausal and the bleeding doesn’t happen very often, it’s probably nothing to worry about.
 But it’s always a good idea to tell your doctor or visit a family planning clinic, especially if it happens more than once.
 Let them know if you could be at risk of a sexually transmitted infection.

 Any bleeding from the vagina after menopause should be checked by a doctor.
 They may refer you to a gynaecologist.

 If you are bleeding very heavily or you feel faint or as if you might pass out call triple zero (000) immediately and ask for an ambulance.
 If calling triple zero (000) does not work on your mobile phone, try calling 112.

 Bleeding after sex may be caused by several things, such as:

-- A tear or rip in the vagina.
+- a tear or cut in the vagina

 Not sure what to do next?

-If you are still concerned about vaginal bleeding after sex, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.
+If you are still concerned about vaginal bleeding after sex, use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self care, talking to a health professional, going to a hospital or calling triple zero (000).